den-sq/ouroboros/README.md

 Quickly extract ROIs from cloud-hosted medical scans.

-This repository is a monorepo containing the code for the Ouroboros app and the Ouroboros python package (`python` folder).
+This repository is a monorepo containing the code for the Ouroboros app and the Ouroboros Python package (`python` folder).

 ## Development